rongi/klaster/README.md

 This library doesn't compromise on flexibility and doesn't hide stuff from you.
 If it's possible to do something by declaring a new adapter class, it's possible to do it with this library.
 It's just a more concise way to declare RecyclerView adapters.

-And if you find this API too verbose, you can always tailor it for your needs with Kotlin extension functions.
+You may find that for your specific case you would prefer to have even more concise API.
+Well, with Kotlin extension functions you can tailor this API for your needs the way you like.

 Usage
 =====